 I believe that Samuel Griffiths and Mary Anne Davies married in the June Qtr of 1891 in Neath, which spans the boundaries of the counties of Breconshire and Glamorgan, but would have to purchase the certificate to confirm or deny.
 (Neath Vol. 11a, Page 1099).

 The 1911 census reveals that the family was undergoing a big change.
-Samuel G Griffiths was a boarder in a house ‘Eryl’ in Queensferry Flintshire.
+Samuel G Griffiths, Edward’s father, was a boarder in a house ‘Eryl’ in Queensferry Flintshire.
 He was a Steel Smelter and a 43 year old married man.
 His landlord and landlady were David and Margaret Jones.

 It must have been shortly after this census that the family moved to Flintshire to join Samuel who was working at the Steel Works owned by John Summers.

-Edward Thomas was also remembered on the Queensferry School Plaque, which is in the Queensferry War Memorial Institute.
+Edward Thomas is remembered on the Queensferry School Plaque, which is in the Queensferry War Memorial Institute.
+Presumably, therefore, he was a pupil at that school.

 We know that during the early part of the war, young Ted was a ‘premium’ apprentice working at ‘Dutton Aircrafts’ Aeronautical Engineers, Designers and Constructors.
 They were located at the Flying Ground and School, Chester Aerodrome, Sealand, Chester.
 (This became RAF Sealand some years later).
 In 1917, Mr Dutton provided a reference for 18 year old Ted who was in the process of joining up.